EricZinda/Perplexity/backlog.md

 - I don't have *the* soup works because:
   - there is more than one soup so negation fails, and thus this works
 - "a table for two" crashes at startup
-- I don't have soup / have soup both work when you have ordered soup
+- I don't have soup / I have soup both work when you have ordered soup
   - because:
     - for "I don't have soup" the first MRS is the proper interpretation meaning "not(I have soup)"
       - but it fails since you *do* have soup, so we keep going